iq-motion-control/iq-module-communication-doc/docs/control_center_docs/control_center_start_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Clicking the IDENTIFY button plays a song on the module currently selected by Target Module ID to help differentiate between modules.
 An example of the identification song is shown below.

-JORDAN THIS IS A PLACEHOLDER, GET A VIDEO WHERE IT DOESN'T MOVE AND YOU STAY STILL

 .. raw:: html